unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/sample-instlation.md

 They should come in handy as an example when creating your own scenes.

 【**NOTE**】
-Sample scenes for other render pipelines can be found in the following folder.
+Sample scenes for other render pipelines are  in the following folder.
 * for Legacy (Built-in)：`Assets\Samples\Unity Toon Shader\0.7.4-preview\Legacy render pipeline` folder
 * for HDRP：`Assets\Samples\Unity Toon Shader\0.7.4-preview\High definition render pipeline` folder